DraconicDragon/img-comp-grid-maker/README.md

 # Image Comparison Grid Maker Tool Thing.

 Works on Linux AND Windows! (woohoo cross platform <sub>yay!</sub>)
 <sub>Disclaimer or whatever this is: this program will only add the images next to each other in a row.
-For a full fledged grid see the [infinity grid](https://sd.mcmonkey.org/megagrid/) or others</sub>
+It also isn't actually needed if you have Forge, SwarmUI, a1111 sd webui because they have it builtin (xyz plot).
+For a fully full fullings fledged grid see the [infinity grid](https://sd.mcmonkey.org/megagrid/) or others</sub>

 ### Simple Application